Who Can Disclaim and What Can Be Disclaimed

 A person may disclaim, in whole or in part, any interest in or power over property, including a power of appointment.
 A person may disclaim the interest or power even if its creator imposed a spendthrift provision or similar restriction on transfer or a restriction or limitation on the right to disclaim.

-A.R.S. § 14-10005(A)This matters because some trust documents include spendthrift clauses that restrict a beneficiary's ability to transfer their interest.
-This statute makes clear that those restrictions do not prevent a disclaimer.
-A beneficiary who does not want to receive trust property, whether for tax planning, creditor concerns, or personal reasons, retains the right to say no.
+A.R.S. § 14-10005(A)This matters because some trust documents include spendthrift clauses that limit transfers.
+This law makes clear that those limits do not block a disclaimer.
+A person who does not want to receive trust property keeps the right to say no.

 How to Make a Valid Disclaimer